 With so much to see and do, an action-packed vacation in Hawaii can get expensive.
-So, if you’re planning on a longer stay, these self-catering rentals will save you a buck or two.
+So, if you’re planning on a longer vacation, these self-catering holiday apartments will save you a buck or two.
 Live, eat and surf like a local; from North Shore surf pads to secluded retreats, here are our top picks, all bookable on Culture Trip.

 Built on an ancient coconut grove, once beloved by Hawaiian royalty, this boutique hotel’s nearby self-guided Waikiki Historic Trail has surfboard-shaped waymarks that elaborate on the history of the area.
 Spacious rooms (standard, studios or one-bedroom suites) come with a kitchenette or full kitchen, but there’s also a pool deck with barbecue grills for public use and the popular Fish Hook Cafe located on the property.
 Extras like free bike rental, yoga classes and beach chairs make it a homely stay and car-share service Hui has a station next door for hourly rentals.